Neyt/Build-a-strong-electromagnet/README.md

 Here is the basics of how Transformers work https://youtu.be/Cx4_7lIjoBA?t=2

-If you take the secondary Coil away, and keep the metal casing, it will produce and extraordinary electromagnet run with batteries.
+If you take the secondary Coil away, and keep the steel core (this directs the electromagenetic force), it will produce and extraordinary electromagnet run with batteries.
 Note if you raise the power it doesnt necesarilly increase the electromagnetic reach or force.
 It hits an invisible roof.